TakafumiSakagami/cpiaengine/demos/Kanon/README.md

 ...I don't think there's any functional difference, so go with whichever you prefer aesthetically.

-`common_fixed_8x16_font.bmp` has been edited to make \` into … .

-" has been edited to look slimmer.

-Also, | has been changed to an invisible character, to act as a sentence ending symbol.

 Added white fades to `transitions.h`.

 Added code to `main.cpp`'s loop for white fade handling.